Kishore-1803/XendrixAI/README.md

 - Open a pull request describing your changes

 Please include a CONTRIBUTING.md if you plan to accept outside contributions.

 ---

-## License

-Please add a LICENSE file to the repository.
-No license is included by default; consider MIT or Apache-2.0 if you want a permissive open-source license.

----

-## Acknowledgements

-- SentenceTransformers, FAISS, Hugging Face stable-diffusion models, Next.js, FastAPI and the open-source community for libraries and resources used here.

----